 - Situation Awareness (SA)

-Giles suggests that organizations start the CMMC process with a basic question: Does my organization have controlled unclassified information?
-This is information created or owned by the government that needs to be safeguarded and released only under proper, legal and regulated controls, such as parts for a new defense aircraft or specifications for military uniforms.
+Giles suggests that organizations start the CMMC process with a fundamental question: Does my organization have controlled unclassified information?
+This information created or owned by the government needs to be safeguarded and released only under proper, legal, and regulated controls, such as parts for a new defense aircraft or specifications for military uniforms.

 Getting CMMC compliant starts with determining your requirement level, appointing a compliance manager, and ending with continuous compliance monitoring.
 The end-to-end process requires time, effort, expertise, and dedication.